-Dewatering activities that require a water use permit include withdrawals of water for construction activities, mining operations, and minor uses such as exploratory testing, short-term Remedial Action Plans, and APTs aquifer performance tests.
+Dewatering activities that require a water use permit include withdrawals of water for construction activities, mining operations, and minor uses such as exploratory testing, short-term Remedial Action Plans, and APTs.
 There are three types of District permits for dewatering projects that are primarily based on the duration and volume of water associated with the project.
-As summarized in Table 2-3, one two of the permits is are for short duration dewatering projects and the others are is for long-term projects.
+As summarized in Table 2-3, one permit is for short duration dewatering projects and the others are for long-term projects.
 The dewatering duration for a project is considered by Staff to be the period of time necessary to complete all dewatering for the project.
-An applicant is Staff will not eligible for issue multiple general short-term dewatering permits by rule for a single project or different phases of a project.
+An applicant is not eligible for multiple general permits by rule for a single project or different phases of a project.